AVAILABILITY OF COURSES

 - Swipe access card that will allow you entry in your Residence Hall’s main door.

-- Metal key that provides access to your bedroom.
+- Metal key or key card that provides access to your bedroom.

 - Map of Geneseo.

 - Student Orientation and advisement information and schedules.

 The staff of International Student Services (ISS) and the Office of the Dean jointly provide a thorough Orientation program to incoming exchange students.
 This Orientation session will be most beneficial to you, as it will introduce you to the steps necessary in order to successfully complete your exchange program at Geneseo.
 It is very important that you bring to this Orientation session the following documents:

 [ ] Your DS-2019 form

 [ ] The I-94 card (you will have received this in the airplane on your way into the U.S.)